SECRET-GUEST/tiny-scripts/Mail generator/README.md

 ```

-this is the first python script I've ever done I think, it's definitely not optimized but it does the work x)
+This is the first python script I've ever done I think, it's definitely not optimized but it does the work x)

 For the story, I made it to overkill database of 2 random Russians "web designers" based in Kazakhstan who was harassing a friend of mine with their scam phishing page.